 Because bitcoin, Ethereum, Litecoin and other digital assets have no physical existence beyond the record of transactions on the blockchain, a variety of technical factors related to the blockchain could also impact the price of bitcoin, Ethereum, Litecoin and other digital assets.
 For example, malicious attacks by miners, inadequate mining fees to incentivize validating of digital asset transactions, hard "forks" of the bitcoin blockchain into multiple blockchains, and advances in digital computing, algebraic geometry, and quantum computing could undercut the integrity of the blockchain and negatively affect the price of bitcoin, Ethereum, Litecoin and other digital assets.
-The liquidity of bitcoin, Ethereum, Litecoin and other digital assets may occur, if financial institutions were to deny or limit banking services to businesses that hold bitcoin, Ethereum, Litecoin and other digital assets, provide digital asset-related services or accept digital assets as payment, which could also decrease the price of digital assets.
-Similarly, the open-source nature of the bitcoin blockchain means the contributors and developers of the bitcoin blockchain are generally not directly compensated for their contributions in maintaining and developing the bitcoin blockchain, and any failure to properly monitor and upgrade the bitcoin blockchain could adversely affect the bitcoin blockchain and negatively affect the price of bitcoin and/or other digital assets.
+The liquidity of bitcoin, Ethereum, Litecoin and other digital assets may also be reduced and damage to the public perception of bitcoin, Ethereum, Litecoin and other digital assets may occur, if financial institutions were to deny or limit banking services to businesses that hold bitcoin, Ethereum, Litecoin and other digital assets, provide digital assets related services or accept digital assets as payment, which could also decrease the price of digital assets.
+Similarly, the open-source nature of the bitcoin blockchain means the contributors and developers of the bitcoin blockchain are generally not directly compensated for their contributions in maintaining and developing the bitcoin and/or other digital assets.